 Part One: Welcome to Gaspésie!

-Check-in at Hotel & Cie*, it has been a long drive and this 42-room hotel offers comfortable contemporary decor and complimentary breakfast served to your room.
+We check in at Hotel & Cie*, it has been a long drive.
+This 42-room hotel offers comfortable contemporary decor and complimentary breakfast served to your room.
 The property is located in the heart of Sainte-Anne-des-Monts, a quiet town but in a great location for a good night’s sleep before a full day of adventures.
 On the premises is a lovely resto-pub called La Broue dans l’Toupet Pub Gastronomique ($$) serving up casual favourites with a maritime twist.
-Alternatively, there is a nearby Le Malbord Microbrewery ($$) where you will find bistro-style plates and other meat-forward bread and bun type of dishes.
+Alternatively, there is a nearby Le Malbord Microbrewery ($$) where you will find bistro-style plates and other meat-forward bread and bun-type dishes.